 Make Preparations for any Extra Installations

 If you’re planning to install things like home security systems, a smart home hub, or solar panels, then you should discuss it with the builders before construction begins.
-That way, they can make preparations that makes those systems easier to install when construction is complete, or nearly complete.
+That way, they can make preparations that make those systems easier to install when construction is complete, or nearly complete.
 Some of these installations have rebates associated with them, so make sure to find out if you are eligible for any of them.

 Establish a Communication Pipeline